spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.md

 template: howto-guide-template
 ---

-Single plugin arguments inside the dependency provider’s methods.
+This guide describes how to resolve issues related to single plugin arguments inside the dependency provider’s methods.

 ## Problem description